 In addition to those 4 tips, how you design your fashion logo will depend on other factors such as your target audience and specialty.

 Your target audience is a specific demographic of society who want or need your product or service.
-Based on who your target audience is, you’ll want to stick with certain design elements (color palette, icon, fonts, etc) that will resonate best with them.
+Based on who your target audience is, you’ll want to stick with certain design elements (color combinations, icon, fonts, etc) that will resonate best with them.

 Let’s look at a few examples of specific target audiences and fashion logos that suit them.